FAC-Sixteen/Smoothie-bar/README.md

 - Clone this repo
 - Run `npm i` to install npm dependencies
-- If you like, run `npm buildtest`.
+- If you like, run `npm run buildtest`.
 This will run a script that builds a test database locally on your machine.
 You'll need this string for your config.env file:

 ```ba
 TEST_DATABASE_URL = postgres://smoothietester:test@localhost:5432/smoothietest